beling/book-pl/src/ch10-02-traits.md

 know, people`.

-Note that because we defined the `Summary` trait and the `NewsArticle` and `Tweet` types in the same *lib.rs* in Listing 10-13, they’re all in the same scope.
+Note that because we defined the `Summary` trait and the `NewsArticle` and `Tweet` types in the same *lib.rs* in listing 10-13, they’re all in the same scope.
 Let’s say this *lib.rs* is for a crate we’ve called `aggregator` and someone else wants to use our crate’s functionality to implement the `Summary` trait on a struct defined within their library’s scope.
 They would need to